chrt-io/blog/_drafts/the-inception-of-chrt.md

 * add an axis block
 * ...and so on...

 Yep!
-Something like this could be easily translated into Scratch blocks, and in more traditional programming languages:
+Something like this could be easily translated into Scratch blocks, or in more traditional programming languages:

     chart.add(linechart).add(axis)